mygethub-99/mygamefinal/README.md

-# Fullstack Nano Degree Project 3
+# Fullstack Nano Degree Project 6

 ****

-## Name of Project: Dallas Texas Restaurant app.
+## Name of Project: Survive GAE game api

-### Description: The Dallas Texas Restaurant Application provides a list of restaurants along with particulars such as location, map, type of cuisine, and menu items of restaurants in Dallas Texas.
-Web App incorporates user registration, and oauth authentication along with the ability to post, edit and delete new restaurants, and menu items.
-Site allows the user to filter for particular cuisine types to narrow the list of restaurants to view.
+### Description: This is a game called Survive that is programed to operate on the GAE platform.
 ***

 ### Required Files and software.